 For the outdoor enthusiasts that lack winter sport coordination, there’s also hiking.
 During the winter, the foliage clears out, completely opening the surrounding landscapes to reveal breathtaking views.
 Icicles form on rock faces and create frozen sculptures around waterfalls while frost and snow settles on the trees and mosses along the trails giving everything a sharp and scintillant appearance.
 While there are plenty of wintertime hikes to choose from, these trails highlight some of the best aspects of the season.

-Wintergreen Falls, named for the wintergreen (aka teaberry) plants which grow in the Grassy Creek area, is a 1.5-mile moderate waterfall trail within DuPont State Forest that is overlooked by most, as the mightier High Falls and Triple Falls are usually the trails that draw a crowd.
+Wintergreen Falls, aptly-named for the wintergreen (aka teaberry) plants which grow in the Grassy Creek area, is a 1.5-mile moderate waterfall trail within DuPont State Forest that is overlooked by most, as the mightier High Falls and Triple Falls are usually the trails that draw a crowd.
 While it's only 20 feet high, Wintergreen Falls offers a beautiful and quieter setting on the less-trafficked side of the park.
 The trail leads you downhill gradually to the falls which means it's all uphill coming back.
 As you approach the waterfall, you'll pass by stunning cascades on the creek that tend to freeze and turn into sculptural wonders during the winter.
 The trail does require you to step over a few small boulders to reach the best vantage point, but it’s certainly worth it.
 This evergreen haven offers just enough room for a small picnic if you want to bring some thermoses of warm soup and hot chocolate.